ShreyaJari/Earth_Intelligence_Platform/README.md

 intelligence, built in Python with Streamlit, pystac-client, odc-stac, xarray, rioxarray, GeoPandas, and the Microsoft Planetary Computer.

-The platform combines eight modular engines — Location, Satellite, Terrain, Weather, Land Cover, Risk, and Earth Intelligence — into a single pipeline that takes a place name and produces an integrated environmental risk assessment, with three custom-trained machine learning models woven into the pipeline alongside deterministic geospatial analysis.
+The platform combines eight modular engines - Location, Satellite, Terrain, Weather, Land Cover, Risk, and Earth Intelligence engine into a single pipeline that takes a place name and produces an integrated environmental risk assessment, with three custom trained machine learning models woven into the pipeline alongside deterministic geospatial analysis.